natevw/World-Wide-WebGL-map-demo/README.rst

 About
 =====

-This is a demonstration of using WebGL to do web-based cartographic drawing on the GPU, written by @natevw of `&yet`_.
+This demo uses WebGL to quickly draw reprojected cartographic data in a <canvas> element.
+It was written by @natevw of `&yet`_.

 .. image:: https://github.com/andyet/World-Wide-WebGL-map-demo/raw/master/_attachments/HYP_50M_SR_W.jpg